 The award categories have been defined by the Chairman (Dr. Robin Wiltshire) and have been approved by the evaluation panel.

-Applicants could submit their entries to one the following categories:
+Applicants could submit their entries to one of the following categories:

 Reflects the ambition and aspiration of a new District Energy system and those organisations that have an exciting vision, and which have achieved a high level of energy efficiency through a District Energy system.